remnrem/luna-doc/docs/ref/power-spectra.md

 then run DFA either on the filtered waveform or on its amplitude envelope.
 This makes it useful for both broadband and band-limited scaling analyses.

+<h3>Methods</h3>

+Long-range temporal correlations are quantified using detrended fluctuation analysis (DFA), following the Fourier-domain implementation of Nolte et al. (2019).
+The signal is segmented into non-overlapping windows spanning a logarithmically spaced grid of time scales.
+Within each window, a local polynomial trend is estimated and removed, and the root-mean-square residual — the fluctuation function — is computed.
+The scaling exponent α is estimated as the slope of the log–log regression of the fluctuation function against window size over a user-specified range of time scales; α ≈ 0.5 indicates uncorrelated noise, α > 0.5 indicates persistent long-range correlations, and α < 0.5 indicates anti-persistent behaviour.
+Rather than returning a single global exponent, the local slope at each scale is also reported, allowing detection of scale-dependent changes in temporal correlation structure.
+Optionally, prior to DFA the signal can be bandpass-filtered and the Hilbert envelope extracted, restricting the scaling analysis to amplitude fluctuations within a specific frequency band.

 <h3>Parameters</h3>